quenousimporte/notes/readme.md

 * command palette: ctrl+shift+p
 * notes list: ctrl+p

-## Remote mode
+## Sync feature

-You can use remote mode with your own php server to access your notes from the cloud:
+To sync your notes in the cloud:

 * put the source files on your php server
 * browse index.html
-* launch command "edit pgp keys" and paste your public and private keys as a single file (passphrase is not supported)
+* paste your public and private PGP keys as a single file (passphrase is not supported)
-* switch to remote mode: ctrl+shift+V
+* refresh the page

-Your data file will always be encrypted before reaching the server.
+Your data is always encrypted before reaching the server.

 To protect your data file access by a password, edit settings.php and change `$password` variable.
-Your password will be sent from browser to server through a post http query, encrypted with ssl if enabled.
+The password is sent from browser to server through a post http query, encrypted with ssl if enabled.
 It is stored unencrypted in your browser local storage and in the settings.php file on server side.

 ## Cli tool